bitcoin-dot-org/Bitcoin.org/_includes/devdoc/guide_transactions.md

 Because each input is signed, a transaction with multiple inputs can have multiple signature hash types signing different parts of the transaction.
-For example, a single-input transaction signed with `NONE` could have its output changed by the miner who adds it to the block chain.
+For example, a single-input transaction signed with `NONE` could have its output changed by the miner who adds it to the blockchain.
 On the other hand, if a two-input transaction has one input signed with `NONE` and one input signed with `ALL`, the `ALL` signer can choose where to spend the satoshis without consulting the `NONE` signer---but nobody else can